sfi0zy/workspace-setup/README.md

 ### WARNINGS

-1. These scripts can install a lot of packages, texlive-full included, so you will need around 25G to install everything.
+1. These scripts can install a lot of packages, so you will need around 20-25G to install everything.
 It's not a problem for modern SSD, but remember about that if you want to install this configuration on some old laptop.
 You'll be able to choose the programs to install.

 2. **BACKUP YOUR DATA**.
 These scripts were designed for usage inside the fresh system without any modifications of it.
 They don't have protections from your thoughtless actions.